Santiago Metro: History and development

-Early projections
+Early projections and construction of Line 1

-The idea to build an underground railway network in Santiago dates back to 1944, when new ways to improve the chaotic transport system were sought after the rapid population growth the city was experiencing since the early 1930s.
-However, ideas would begin to take shape in the 1960s, when the government released an international tender for the development of an urban transport system.
+The idea of constructing an underground railway network in Santiago dates back to 1944 when efforts to improve the chaotic transport system were initiated due to the rapid population growth the city had been experiencing since the early 1930s.

+However, concrete plans began to materialize in the 1960s when Juan Parrochia was appointed as Chief Architect of the Intercommunal Plan of Santiago and began working on an urban master plan featuring a Metro network.

+Consequently, the government issued an international tender for the development of an urban transport system.
 On 24 October 1968, the government of Eduardo Frei Montalva approved the draft submitted by the Franco-Chilean consortium BCEOM SOFRETU CADE, in which the construction of five lines with an extension of approximately 60 km by 1990 was proposed.

 On 29 May 1969, works finally began for the construction of the first line, which would link the Civil District and the area of Barrancas (current-day Lo Prado).

 On 15 September 1975, the first line of the metro was opened by Augusto Pinochet during the military dictatorship.
 Line 1, during its opening stage, was mostly underground from San Pablo to La Moneda, running below the Alameda.
-In 1977, the line was extended towards Providencia and by 1980, the line reached as far as Escuela Militar.
+In 1977, the line was extended towards Providencia and by 1980, the line reached as far as Escuela Militar in Las Condes.

 In March 1978, Line 2 was opened.
 Its initial section ran at ground level from Los Héroes to Franklin.
 By December, the second segment of the line was opened, running underground towards the south along the Gran Avenida up to Lo Ovalle.